IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Buttons

 The Time Picker comes with two buttons: one for canceling the selection, which would revert the time to the original one, and one for confirming the selection, which would save the changes made.
-The Button area is templatable allowing you, for example, to hide a button by setting its override to ~No Symbol in Sketch and deleting the unused layer in Adobe XD, or assign a different action to it.
+The Button area is templatable allowing you, for example, to hide a button by setting its override to ~No Symbol in Sketch or by deleting it in Adobe XD.
+Unlike in Sketch, Adobe XD allows you to add more buttons, e.g. for custom actions, to the Button area from the Libraries panel.
+Whether you remove or add Buttons, the applied Stack will adjust the layout for you automatically.

 <img class="responsive-img" src="../images/timepicker_buttons.png" srcset="../images/timepicker_buttons@2x.png 2x" />